massoncorlette/knightstravails/README.md

  First I have my error handling for if piece goes off board, than my base case for when target coordinate is found.
 Then I will check x+2 y+1, x+1 y+2, etc ...For the move I am on now, I will check if the current coordinate I am on it the target, if not I will go ahead and account for the next possible moves and store them as vertices for the current vertix(coordinate) in the list.
 Traversing to next possible move for current coordinate..

+New Pseudo Using Que and While Loop:

+initalize adjacency list and currentMoves Que array

+get and assign coordinates to variables

+error handling for moves going off board

+while the coordinates do not equal eachother